corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/cluster-admin/tech-stack/_index.md

 {{< /note >}}

 ## Kafka
 Apache Kafka version 3.2.0 is supported by Corda.
-It is used internally in the Corda Cluster as as message bus and can also be used to emit events from flow code.
+It is used internally in the Corda Cluster as a message bus and can also be used to emit events from flow code.
 For more information see:
 * [Configuring Kafka]({{< relref "../../../deploying-operating/deployment/deploying/_index.md#kafka" >}})
 * [External Messaging Administration]({{< relref "../../../deploying-operating/external-messaging/_index.md" >}})